slsa-framework/slsa-proposals/0004/README.md

 -  Policies for what direct or indirect package dependencies (or dependency versions) to expect for an npm software package; policies for vulnerability scans.

-## Terminology

-*   A *provenance policy* associates a package name with expectations for the provenance attestation properties for a collection of package versions.

-*   A package version *satisfies* a provenance policy iff its provenance attestation properties meet the policy expectations for the package name.

 ## Overview